The Benefits of Getting The Right Amount Of Sleep

 How does sleep aid memory?

-One study on university students found that memory formation was impaired by 40% and ability to take in information was also impaired.
+One study on university students found that memory formation was impaired by 40%, and the ability to take in information was also impaired.
 This could be the difference between a good grade and a bad one.

 During the lighter sage of sleep, N REM sleep to be specific, short bursts of electrical activities occur called 'sleep spindles' which shift the memories from the hippocampus into the long-term storage space in the cortex.
 There is also a loop of electrical activity that occurs on repeat every 100 to 200 milliseconds between the hippocampus and the cortex, which also helps move the memories.

-As we age, it becomes harder to create and store new memories and we now that part of this is becauseseniors are unable to generate spindles to the same level as young adults, suffering on average a 40% deficit.
+As we age, it becomes harder to create and store new memories.
+We know that part of this is because seniors are unable to generate spindles to the same level as young adults, suffering, on average, a 40% deficit.

 So should we nap more?

-During one study, when participants undertook a task designed to tax the hippocampus; one group, ‘the nap group’ took a siesta for 60 mins, and the no-nap group were made to play board games.
-Afterwards, they both undertook more learning.
-Those who didn’t nap became progressively worse at taking on new information; those who did nap improved their ability to learn.
+During one study, when participants undertook a task designed to tax the hippocampus, one group, 'the nap group,' took a siesta for 60 mins, and the no-nap group was made to play board games.
+Afterward, they both undertook more learning.
+Those who didn't nap became progressively worse at taking on new information; those who did nap improved their ability to learn.